 F.O.C.U.S. = Focus on One Course Until Successful

-After mastering your course feel free to see how other courses and self publishers do things.
+After mastering your one course feel free to see how other courses and self publishers do things.

-The Kindle publishing courses on this page all work.
+All the Kindle publishing courses in this article work.

 If I’ve done my job right, I helped you hone in on the best self publishing course for you.